The Genesis of Globalization

 The time frame in which globalization emerged is subject to different interpretations since it could be argued that human history is in itself a process leading to globalization.
 The three main perspectives related to the genesis of globalization are:

 • Post-Modern (Contemporary).
 Assumes that globalization only took its true form after World War II as capitalism, multinational corporations, and processes of trade liberalization became important driving forces.
 The end of the colonial era supported the emergence of trade relations more based upon comparative advantages than political imperatives.
-The setting of economic blocs, notably free trade agreements, is illustrative of a new transnational dynamics based on collaboration.
+The setting of economic blocs, notably free trade agreements, is illustrative of new transnational dynamics based on collaboration.
 Modern forms of transportation and telecommunications permitted the true realization of an integrated and interdependent global economy, particularly through containerization and the setting of global air transport networks.
 The Fall of the Soviet Union and the opening of China in the 1990s permitted the entry of large economic regions into the system of global trade and resulted in a surge of international transactions.